 Here are three ways that governments can experiment, at a lower cost and risk, without investing beyond the point of diminishing returns:

-Enabling a ‘quiet revolution’ through government labs
+Enabling a ‘quiet revolution’

 Too often, government agencies find themselves without room – metaphorical or physical – to experiment.
 Instead, they’re tasked with maintaining the integrity of current systems and processes without the time or agency to find better ways of working.